Airtable/blocks/README.md

 The [API reference](https://github.com/Airtable/blocks/tree/master/packages/sdk/docs/api.md)
 documents public methods and code examples.

+## Support

+We'd love to hear all your feedback!
+If you run into any bugs, find anything confusing, or have questions or feature requests you can email the platform engineering team directly at
+<blocks@airtable.com>.

 ### Example block source code

 Here is the code for several example blocks.
 You can read it to learn techniques and see best